ObscuritySecurity/protocol-3305/IMPLEMENTATION.md

 ### Art.
 3: Zero Trust
 - **Authenticate Everything:** Every request between services, or between a client and a server, must be authenticated and authorized, even within a "trusted" network.
-- **Principle of Least Privilege:** Services and user sessions should only have access to the specific resources they absolutely need.
-A user's token should not grant access to another user's data.
+- **Principle of Least Privilege:** Sessions should only have access to the specific resources they absolutely need.
+A token for one person should not grant access to another person's data.
 - **Short-Lived Tokens:** Use short-lived access tokens (e.g., JWTs) that require frequent re-authentication for sensitive operations.

 ## Pillar II: Data Sovereignty

 ### Art.
 4: Zero Knowledge
-- **Client-Side Encryption:** All encryption and decryption of user-generated content must occur on the client's device.
+- **Client-Side Encryption:** All encryption and decryption of person-generated content must occur on the client's device.
-- **Key Management:** The user's private keys must **never** be sent to or stored on your servers.
-Implement key derivation from a user-provided password (e.g., using Argon2) or have the user manage their keys directly.
+- **Key Management:** A person's private keys must **never** be sent to or stored on your servers.
+Implement key derivation from a password provided by the person (e.g., using Argon2) or have the person manage their keys directly.
 - **E2EE (End-to-End Encryption):** For communication apps, all messages, calls, and file transfers must be end-to-end encrypted.
-For storage apps, all data must be encrypted at rest with keys only the user holds.
+For storage apps, all data must be encrypted at rest with keys only the person holds.

 ### Art.
 5: Zero Personal Data Collection
 - **Anonymous Registration:** If possible, do not require an email or phone number for registration.
 Use cryptographically generated identities.
 - **No Analytics SDKs:** Do not include third-party analytics SDKs (e.g., Google Analytics, Firebase Analytics, Mixpanel) in your client-side applications.
-- **Server-Side Anonymization:** If you require operational metrics (e.g., total number of active users), ensure they are aggregated and completely anonymous, with no link to any individual.
+- **Server-Side Anonymization:** If you require operational metrics (e.g., total number of active people), ensure they are aggregated and completely anonymous, with no link to any individual.

 ### Art.
 6: Zero Activity Logs
 - **Disable Access Logs:** Configure your servers to not keep web server access logs (which contain IP addresses).